Diving Deeper into Halloween, Satan, and the Allegations Made in Nathan Fielder’s The Rehearsal

 Naturally, I did what (I thought) anyone would do.
 I googled “halloween satanic origins.”
 Then I tried to find any more data I could about this mysterious concept.

-Google and the Reality of Halloween’s Secret Origins
+Google and the Reality of Halloween’s Satanic Origins

 One thing I learned is that while halloween origin is searched an average of 8,100 times per month, halloween satanic origins is, according to various search tools at least, searched around 90 times a month.